Laura Hilly Couch 2022

 Laura holds a DPhil, MPhil and BCL (with distinction) from the University of Oxford where she studied as a Rhodes Scholar and a Clarendon Scholar.
 She graduated with first class honours, the University Medal in Law and the Supreme Court Judges’ Prize from her undergraduate degree at the Australian National University.

 She is currently a Senior Fellow at the University of Melbourne and teaches International Equality Law on the Melbourne Law Masters.
 She was previously a Post-Doctoral Fellow at the University of Oxford and the Deputy Director of the Oxford Human Rights Hub.
-She has also previously taught administrative law and human rights law at the University of Oxford, litigation and dispute management at the Australian National University, and administrative law at the University of Melbourne.

 Liability limited by a scheme approved under the Professional Standards Legislation